jzbrohi/CIT/Day-3.md

 ## 3, Platform Should  be Wordpress
 ## 4, Any Basic Blogging Template
 ## 5, Quality Book Articles should be used
+## 6, Separate Page for Every Genre of Articles
+## 7, Publish on Wordpress
+## 8, Analyze the Design and Articles & Improve